santyraghavan/santyraghavan.github.io/_posts/2016-02-12-sample-content.markdown

-++ When I create a new security group, all outbound traffic is allowed by default. -- True ++ With new RDS Db instances, automated backups are enabled by default? -- True ++ Amazon RDS does not currently support increasing storage on an active ________ Db instance. -- MS SQL Server
+++ When I create a new security group, all outbound traffic is allowed by default. -- True ++ With new RDS Db instances, automated backups are enabled by default? -- True ++ Amazon RDS does not currently support increasing storage on an active ________ Db instance. -- MS SQL Server ++ S3 has eventual consistency for which HTTP Methods? -- overwrite PUTS and DELETES ++ Which consistency model for PUTS of new objects does S3 offer? --